Henry Miller in Paris

 in Paris were those in Villa Seurat

-After WWII, Henry Miller moved to California, and wrote that his happiest moment in Paris were those in the Villa Seurat.
+After World War II, Henry Miller moved to California, and he often said that his happiest memories in Paris were from his time at Villa Seurat.

 Villa Seurat in the 14th arrondissement of Paris

-In 1939, Henry Miller left France, because of WW2. he went to Greece, where he’ll stay 1 year.
+In 1939, Henry Miller left France, because of the war.
+He went to Greece, where he’ll stay 1 year.

 In 1940, he returned to New York